-I’ve been in a college classroom for 32 years as a Professor of Political Science & History teaching just about every conceivable higher education cohort there is, from adult learners to traditional college students, athletes in intercollegiate competition, and inmates within New York State correctional facilities.
+I was in a college classroom for 32 years as a Professor of Political Science & History teaching just about every conceivable higher education cohort there is, from adult learners to traditional college students, athletes in intercollegiate competition, and inmates within New York State correctional facilities.

 In addition to teaching within my academic discipline, I’ve coached basketball on the varsity high school, NJCAA Div.
 III, and NCAA Div.
 III levels.
 I also taught Social/Ballroom dancing professionally (that’s how I made money to pay for grad school), and I spent my under grad college summers as a life guard and Red Cross Swimming Instructor.
 To say teaching is in my blood may be a bit of an understatement!

-Currently, I am newly retired from being the Executive Director of Organizational Development at Mohawk Valley Community College (a member of the State University of New York system).
+Currently, I am semi-retired from being the Executive Director of Organizational Development at Mohawk Valley Community College (a member of the State University of New York system).
 In that role I created, implemented and oversaw programs aimed at the development of a vibrant culture of personal and professional enrichment that reinforces organizational goals focused around student success and empowerment.

-I have an AA degree in Liberal Arts from Camden County Community College, NJ, a BA from the University of Massachusetts with a major in Political Science and a minor in Secondary Education, and an MA in Political Science from Villanova University, PA.
+I have an AA degree in Liberal Arts from Camden County Community College, NJ, a BA from the University of Massachusetts with a major in Political Science and a minor in Secondary Education, and a MA in Political Science from Villanova University, PA.